-The protocol for inviting visitors into lessons is that this has to be done through the Assistant Headteacher for Curriculum and PSHE.
+The protocol for inviting visitors into lessons is that this has to be done through the Deputy Headteacher overseeing PSHE.
 Only approved agencies and organisations (eg the school nurse, the NHS) will be invited into school.

 Student timetables and lesson themes will be provided for pastoral staff to inspect so that potential difficulties for vulnerable children can be identified and, where necessary, alternative provision made.